-In the breakfast hierarchy, the omelet ranks up there with the waffle, eggs Benny and the breakfast taco.
+In the breakfast hierarchy, the omelet ranks up there with the waffle, eggs Benedict and the breakfast taco.
 Ready in minutes, it's the perfect protein-packed vehicle for all kinds of ingredients, whether you're hungry for an over-the-top brunch or a lean weekday power breakfast.

 Cooking an omelet couldn't be easier.
 Just whisk together some eggs, cook them in a nonstick pan with a little oil or butter, add the filling of your choice, fold and serve.